How It All Works

 Restroom Passes: (School Policy)

-Each six week period, students will be given a "Privilige Card."
+Each six week period, students will be given a "Responsibility Card."
 They are expected to take care of their business before entering class, but I understand sometimes those emergencies come up.
 When this occurs, students must use their card in order to be released from class for the restroom, extra locker stop, or water.
 Students are only given SIX punch boxes for the six week period, and should use them wisely, only in the case of an emergency.
-At the end of the six week period, students who have punches remaining on their cards may exchange them for Leopard Bucks.
-If a student runs out of punches, they must pay $5 (leopard bucks) for each additional trip out of the classroom.
+If a student runs out of punches, they must pay leopard bucks for each additional trip out of the classroom.
 Should a student not have any Leopard Bucks and need to dismiss from class, they will be allowed for emergency situations, but will have a consequence of a lost recess.
-Students are given times to go to their locker and the RR - they are expected to be responsible and take care of their business when the time allows.
+Students are given times to go to their locker and the RR - they are expected to be responsible, use their passing periods wisely, and take care of their business when the time allows.